GabrielaG021/Programming-II/README.md

 # Programming-II

-My project is going to be about interior design simulator for every corner of a home that will give the user the opportunity to visualize and put together their ideas of wanted decorations.
-The app will be able to provide ideas based on three different types of home: apartments, houses, and college dorms.
-Also, the app will have a direct link to the items being selected by the user for fast purchase.
-The items will have different physical properties such as color, material, size, etc., which will let the user have more item options to select off from. <br />
-What is the project?
-The project is a mobile application development available for Android and iOS. <br />
+My project is going to be Treasure Hunt Game grid that the user will have to guess what is the position of the treasures to win the game. <br />
 Who made it?
 Did you make it independently or with a team?
 The project was created independently by Gabriela Gutierrez. <br />
 When did you make it?
 At what level of experience and proficiency were / are you?<br />
 Why did you make it?
 For fun?
 For an assignment?
 How does it relect you as a person?<br />